Rowland Brown: Use of alcohol

 In her 1936 article, "Joining Sight and Sound," The New York Times film critic, Janet Graves discussed the problems that surfaced during the first few years that lead to their becoming "deadly 100 percent Talkies."
 She asserted film had become "hypnotized by the sound of its own voice."
 She said that words should neither reduce the camera work nor refute what the camera says.
-Graves praised Rowland Brown ast one of the few writers or directors to go against the tide of words.
+Graves praised Rowland Brown as one of the few writers or directors to go against the tide of words.

 She credits Brown with "the first appearance of a style that remains unique in the development of motion picture dialogue "both in "Doorway to Hell" and "Quick Millions."
 Graves illustrates Brown's style with the final scene from "Quick Millions," in which the gang leader, Spencer Tracy says, "take your elbow out of my ribs," and the lieutenant says, "That's not my elbow."
 An unseen hand pulls down a shade and the audience hears two shots.
 End of movie!
 In comparison, Graves points to Franchot Tone's "pretty speech" at the end of "Mutiny on the Bounty," suggesting the words get lost against the dramatic background.

 Broader issues, both political and moral, troubled the developing movie industry.
 With the stock market crash in 1929, and general economic turbulence, many writers who had begun to question both the survival and moral basis of capitalism; others felt Marxism was the greater threat to a democratic society.
 Racial and religious discrimination had been institutionalized.
 Prohibition had empowered gangsters and made drinking chic.

 Reformists saw the silver screen as the perfect vehicle for presenting social issues.
 Others saw it as a canvas on which to display "ARS GRATIA ARTIS”—Art for art's sake—the motto of MGM.
 Others outside of the industry itself saw film as an entirely corrupting influence on society, in need of regulation.
 Young Rowland Brown, arriving from the Midwest with a handful of one-act plays, just hoped to address those issues, all of them, with the tools he had at hand.
 He soon discovered the many impediments to doing so.